 Avoiding this — that anyone should blame us in this bounty served out by us.
 For, making provision for goodd, not only in the sight of the lord, but also in the sight of people, we sent our brother with them, whom we discerned to be diligent many times in many things, but now much more earnest, by great confidence towards you= — whether on behalf of Titus, my partner and a fellow worker to you=, or whether our brothers, ambassadors of the assemblies, the glory of the Anointed.

-So then, in the face of the assemblies show them proof of the display of your= love, and of our boasting on behalf of you=.
+So then, in the face of the assemblies show them proof of the display of your= love, and of our boasting on your= behalf.

-In case the Macedonians come with me, and they might find you= unprepared, we, (we aren’t saying you=), might be put to shame in this boasting, I supposed it necessary then to entreat the brothers to go on ahead to you=, and complete beforehand your= previously declared blessing, that this might be ready in this way, as a blessing and not as greediness.
+In case the Macedonians come with me and they might find you= unprepared, and we, (we aren’t saying you=), might be put to shame in this boasting, I supposed it necessary then to entreat the brothers to go on ahead to you=, and complete beforehand your= previously declared blessing, that it might be ready in this way — as a blessing and not as greediness.

 And this, “The one who sows sparingly will also reap sparingly, and the one who sows in blessedness will also reap in blessedness.”
 Just as each one produces from what’s stored in their heart, not from sadness, or from necessity.
 For God loves a cheerful giver.
 And God is able to make all kinds of grace overabound to you=, so that in everything, at all times, having all self-sufficiency, you= may overabound in every good work.
 Just as it’s been written, “He scattered, he gave to the day-labourera.
 His righteousness remains into the age.”